raahil654/notes/src/es191/equations.md

-At very low frequencies, the gain is constant (0dB) The capacitor has high reactance at low frequencies, and is open circuit at very low frequencies At very high frequencies, the gain tends towards −$\infty$ dB The capacitor has a very low reactance at high frequencies (short circuit)
+At very low frequencies, the gain is constant (0dB) The capacitor has high reactance at low frequencies, and is open circuit at very low frequencies At very high frequencies, the gain tends towards $-\infty$ dB The capacitor has a very low reactance at high frequencies (short circuit)

 </div>